-A Very Happy Viral Video With A Sad Back Story
+A Very Happy Viral Video With A Sad Backstory

 Sayeed Rehman's own story is much like that of the tens of thousands of Afghan children affected by the years of conflict.

-"He was injured when he was only eight months old," Sayeed Rehman's mother, Raesa, told NPR over a phone call from their home province of Logar, some 40 miles from the capital city.
-"We live in an area where the Taliban are strong and there are lot of battles between the Afghan forces and the insurgents The family was caught in one such attack close to their house.
+"He was injured when he was only 8 months old," Sayeed Rehman's mother, Raesa, told NPR over a phone call from their home province of Logar, some 40 miles from the capital city.
+"We live in an area where the Taliban are strong and there are lot of battles between the Afghan forces and the insurgents."

+The family was caught in one such attack close to their house.
 Sayeed Rehman and his older sister were both injured, while Raesa's brother and nephew were killed, she said.
-She rushed the injured children rushed to a clinic in the district center.
+She rushed the injured children to a clinic in the district center.
 They both survived, but Sayeed Rehman's right leg had to be amputated.

-The boy was hospitalized for a month and a half. "[He] came to our center in Kabul in December 2013 when he was approximately 10 months old," recalls Dr. Alberto Cairo, head of the ICRC Orthopaedic Center in Kabul, and one of Sayeed Rehman's doctors. [or this visit is for follow-up physical therapy?
-This visit is one of many he has to make annually to change his prosthetic to a better suited size]
+The boy was hospitalized for a month and a half. "[He] came to our center in Kabul in December 2013 when he was approximately 10 months old," recalls Dr. Alberto Cairo, head of the ICRC Orthopaedic Center in Kabul and one of Sayeed Rehman's doctors.

-The boy learned to walk with the use of prosthetic and crutches over the years.
+The boy learned to walk with the use of a prosthetic and crutches over the years.
 "The mother did very well to bring us the child when very small," Cairo says.
-"At that age the prosthesis becomes part of the body without the child almost noticing, which is an essential step for a regular physical development and mental."
+"At that age the prosthesis becomes part of the body without the child almost noticing, which is an essential step for a regular physical and mental development."

-Since he was first brought to the clinic, Sayeed Rehman has got six artificial legs so far to fit his growing body, "including the last, the one he is dancing on," says Cairo.
+Since he was first brought to the clinic, Sayeed Rehman has had six artificial legs to fit his growing body, "including the last, the one he is dancing on," Cairo says.
 "As he grows older, he will need a new prosthetic per year for the next few years, and eventually one every two or three years," Cairo says.
 "We expect he will receive a total of minimum 35 during his life."

-The International Committee of the Red Cross says that it treats 500 to 600 cases Afghans who need prosthetics every year, of which at least 30 are children.
+The International Committee of the Red Cross says that it treats 500 to 600 cases of Afghans who need prosthetics every year, of which at least 30 are children.

 But the number of children injured is much higher, according to reports from the U.N.
 Assistance Mission in Afghanistan (UNAMA).